S. B. Woo

 Shien Biau Woo (born August 13, 1937) is a Chinese American professor and politician from Newark, Delaware.
 He was a member of the Democratic Party and served as the 21st lieutenant governor of Delaware.

 Early life and family

 Woo's ancestral hometown is Yuyao, Zhejiang Province.
 He was born in 1937 in Shanghai.
 His parents fled the Chinese Communist Revolution in 1949 to Hong Kong with him, he studied at Hong Kong Pui Ching Middle School, and then he came to the United States at the age of 18.
-He received undergraduate degrees in Mathematics and Physics from Georgetown College in Kentucky and his PhD in Physics from Washington University in St. Louis in 1964.
+He received undergraduate degrees in mathematics and physics from Georgetown College in Kentucky and his PhD in physics from Washington University in 1964.

 He married Katy Wu in 1963 and has two children.
 In 1966, he joined the faculty of the University of Delaware, where he became a professor of physics and astronomy.
 He retired in 2002 after 36 years.